-CCTV Hall Street and Old Road, Leddys Field and Alsagers Road Play area March 2018
+CCTV Bignall End Road, Hall Street and Old Road (Leddys Field) and Alsagers Road Play area – September 2018

 To provide a network of surveillance cameras across the hot spots in the Parish in order to combat the ongoing ASB problem, CCTV will be installed at the above locations.
 This will be in accordance with the ICO Code of Practice and is for the purposes of preventing crime and ASB.